 \subsection{Additional Experimental Details}

 \begin{itemize} \item \textbf{Morphological evaluation metrics}: To compute the morphological metrics, the features are normalized by the mean and standard deviation of the real data.
-To calculate precision and recall, we use a nearest neighbors value of 5. \item \textbf{Pointcloud evaluation metrics} To compute the point cloud metrics for each segmentation, we calculate MMD, COV, and NNA for every tissue label using 256 points sampled using farthest point sampling.
-The values are then averaged over the number of components.
-To compute the pointcloud distances, we use the Earth Mover’s Distance (EMD) as computed through the Sinkhorn divergence \cite{feydy2019interpolating}. \item \textbf{Disentangled Generation}: Disentangled generation is done by zeroing out all but one of the geometric moment losses.
+To calculate precision and recall, we use 5 neighbors. \item \textbf{Pointcloud evaluation metrics} To compute the point cloud metrics, we calculate MMD, COV, and NNA for every tissue label using 256 points sampled using farthest point sampling.
+The metrics are then averaged over the number of components.
+To compute the pointcloud distances, we approximate Earth Mover’s Distance (EMD) through the Sinkhorn divergence \citep{feydy2019interpolating}. \item \textbf{Disentangled Generation}: Disentangled generation is done by zeroing out the inactive loss weights.
 Exact configuration details are shown in \cref{tab:lambda_weights}.
-We use 50 denoising steps for all generated samples. \item \textbf{Compositional Generation}: Our compositional generation experiments vary the number of components that constrain the generation process.
+We use 50 denoising steps for all generated samples. \item \textbf{Compositional Generation}: Our compositional generation experiments vary the number of constrained substructures.
 The exact labels used for each experiment are detailed in \cref{tab:components_labels}.
 We use 100 denoising steps for all generated samples. \end{itemize}